ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-05-Springs.md

 ---

-A) It cuts easily
+A) It becomes too soft

-B) It can't be cut at all
+B) It's hard steel so you can't cut it

-C) It's hard steel so you can't cut it
+C) It cuts easily

-D) It becomes too soft
+D) It can't be cut at all

 ---

-It's hard steel so you can't cut it
+B) It's hard steel so you can't cut it

 ///